form3tech-oss/f1/README.md

 type RunFn func(t *T)
 ```

+Cleanup functions can be provided for both stages: `Setup` and `Run`.
+They are executed in LIFO order.
 Writing tests is simply a case of implementing the types and registering them with `f1`:

 ```golang